Founding Partner

 Parents who took Tylenol or generic acetaminophen during pregnancy and later had a child diagnosed with autism or ADHD may be eligible to file a lawsuit.
 Eligibility is not limited to a specific brand of acetaminophen; both brand-name and store-brand products are implicated in the litigation.
 Because statutes of limitation vary by state, families are encouraged to seek legal advice as soon as possible to ensure their rights are preserved.

 Parker Waichman LLP is one of the nation’s leading product liability law firms.
-With decades of experience representing clients in mass torts, pharmaceutical litigation, and defective drug cases, our attorneys are prepared to stand up to powerful corporations on behalf of families affected by autism and ADHD.
+With decades of experience representing clients in mass torts, pharmaceutical litigation, and defective drug cases, our attorneys are prepared to stand up to powerful corporations on behalf of families affected by autism.

 Our firm represents families on a contingency fee basis, which means there are no upfront costs and no legal fees unless we secure compensation on your behalf.
 We are committed to guiding families through every step of the process, from gathering medical records and expert testimony to representing clients in court.

-If you used Tylenol or acetaminophen during pregnancy and your child has been diagnosed with autism or ADHD, your family may be entitled to pursue a claim.
+If you used Tylenol or acetaminophen during pregnancy and your child has been diagnosed with autism, your family may be entitled to pursue a claim.
 Do not wait to protect your rights.

 Call Parker Waichman LLP today at 800-968-7529 for a free and confidential consultation.
 Our attorneys will review your case, answer your questions, and explain the legal options available to your family.